Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 Instead, they failed her at every turn.

-Instead of safeguarding her, they punished her for showing symptoms of abuse.
+Instead of recognising her trauma, they punished her for how she reacted.

 She suffered an extreme psychological breakdown.